-As I said in the previous post, I’m using 4 Sparkfun load sensors, a Load Sensor Combinator board, a Load Cell Amplifier board, and an Arduino 101 to build a scale I can put under our dog’s bed, to passively weigh her whenever she’s in bed.
+As I said in the previous post, I’m using 4 Sparkfun load sensors, a Load Sensor Combinator board, a Load Cell Amplifier board, and an Arduino 101 (since obsoleted) to build a scale I can put under our dog’s bed, to passively weigh her whenever she’s in bed.

 In the previous post, I cut the base for the scale from a sheet of plywood.
 In this post, I’m assembling the circuit.

 To begin with, the load sensors come with about 14″ of wire attached.
 Because my scale has a 20″ radius, I need to solder more wire to each load sensor wire.
 For convenience I used some (very) old CAT3 cable I have lying around.
 CAT3 cable was made for old phone lines, and has two twisted pairs of cables inside an insulating sleeve.

 First, so you don’t forget, cut a length of heat-shrink tubing for each load sensor wire, and slip it over the wire.
 I admit I’ve soldered wires together in the past and too late discovered I didn’t add the heat shrink tubing before I soldered.
 Choose a tube diameter about twice the diameter of the wire you’re using.

 I really like the gooseneck quad soldering tool here.
 It’s similar to Sparkfun’s Third Hand Kit.

 You can look up how to solder wires together.
 The method I prefer is to hold the two wires in an “X” pattern, then wind each one around the other, then solder.
 This gives a nice “in-line” solder.

 Once the soldering is done, slide the piece of heat shrink tubing into place and heat it to form a nicely insulated connection.
 I like using a heat gun rather than messier things like a hair drier or matches.